puppetlabs/puppet-docs/source/puppet/latest/function.md

 * `yaml_data(Struct[{path=>String[1]}] $options, Puppet::LookupContext $context)`
     * Return type(s): `Any`.

+The `yaml_data` is a hiera 5 `data_hash` data provider function.
+See [the configuration guide documentation](https://puppet.com/docs/puppet/latest/hiera_config_yaml_5.html#configuring-a-hierarchy-level-built-in-backends) for how to use this function.

 > **NOTE:** This page was generated from the Puppet source code on 2019-09-06 09:16:04 -0700